-People got close to cats 4,000 years agoResearchers at the University of Oxford (UK) have made a groundbreaking discovery in the popular field of .
+Researchers at the University of Oxford have a surprising new finding in the study of animal domestication.
 A new study reveals that the transition of cats from wild hunters to domestic companions occurred much later than previously thought and in a different location.

-Analysis of bones unearthed by British archaeologists indicates that the close relationship between and humans began only a few thousand years ago—not in the Levant, as scientists had believed, but in North Africa.
+Analysis of bones unearthed by British archaeologists indicates that the close relationship between cats and humans began only a few thousand years ago—not in the Levant, as scientists had believed, but in North Africa.

-“Cats are everywhere; we make TV shows about them, they dominate the internet… The relationship we have with them today began only 3,500 to 4,000 years ago, not 10,000 years ago as previously thought,” emphasized Professor Greger Larson, the lead author of the study.
+“Cats are everywhere; we make TV shows about them, they dominate the internet… The relationship we have with them today began only 3,500 to 4,000 years ago, not 10,000 years ago as previously thought,” said Professor Greger Larson, the lead author of the study.

 What Did the Scientists Discover?